 Q. Who could be regarded as a ‘cult hero’ in terms of the national team both in the past and present?

-For the past option I’m going right back to 1958 and the French/Moroccan striker, Just Fontaine.
-At the 1958 World Cup in Sweden that year the striker scored an absolutely incredible thirteen goals in six games as France reached the the semi-finals.
+For the past option, I’m going right back to 1958 and the French/Moroccan striker, Just Fontaine.
+At the 1958 World Cup in Sweden that year the striker scored an absolutely incredible thirteen goals in six games as France reached the semi-finals.
 By comparison, it took Gerd Müller two tournaments, while it took Ronaldo (Brazilian) and Miroslav Klose four tournaments to surpass him.
-The Moroccan-born forward had a unbelievable goals scoring record for club and country.
-His French record was 21 games, 30 goals!
+The Moroccan-born forward had an unbelievable goal-scoring record for club and country.
+His French record was 21 games, and 30 goals!
 I don’t know whether he’s a cult hero or a mythical character with a record like that!

 Q. Of the current team, who would you say is the best player from France currently?

 The strength and depth the current squad possesses is frightening.
 A ‘B’ squad could quite possibly qualify for a major tournament, it’s that deep!
 The boys from the banlieues (shameless plug!) are the face of the team with Paul Pogba and Kylian Mbappé the poster boys.
 For me Hugo Lloris and Raphaël Varane are huge for this side, their experience and leadership skills are indispensable.
 For pure talent, though it’s Mbappé.
 He has everything, pace, power, skill, and can finish.
 He’s a Balon D’Or winner in waiting.

 Q. How would you describe the current state/performance of the national team?